 Viruses.
 Viruses such as HIV can infect the joints of people of all ages.

-The most common type of bacteria that causes septic arthritis is called Staphylococcus aureus.
-It is also known as S. aureus.
+The most common type of bacteria that causes septic arthritis is Staphylococcus aureus.
+It's also known as S. aureus.
 The bacteria can enter the body in a number of ways, such as:

 A broken bone that goes through the skin (open fracture)